 When it comes to finding the best large dog harness, it’s more important to pick the right design than it is to buy a particular brand.

-If you’re looking for a place to start, popular brands and types of large dog harnesses include:
+- Some popular types of large dog harnesses include:

 Are harnesses bad for a dog’s shoulders?

 Whether a harness is bad for a dog’s shoulders depends on the design and fitting.
 A poorly fitting or restrictive harness can put pressure on the dog’s shoulders and cause discomfort.
 That’s why it’s crucial to get a professional fitting if you’re unsure.